shem8/pocketApi/README.md

 For using the Pocket api you need the following:
 - Creating a [new pocket app](https://getpocket.com/developer/apps/new)- make sure you're requesting the right permissions that you need.
 - A customer key- you will get one for each app you create.
 A Pocket consumer key looks like this: `1234-abcd1234abcd1234abcd1234`
-- A redirect url- this is the url where the user will be redirected after he will successfully log in.
-It contains scheme and path.
-By default, the scheme is "pocketapp" plus your application's ID (which you can find at the beginning of the consumer key before the hyphen).
-So if your consumer key is `1234-abcdef...`, your app ID is `1234`, and your URL scheme will be `pocketapp1234`.
-An in our case the redirected url will be `pocketapp1234:authorizationFinished`

-Please add both customer key and redirect url in the right place in the app Manifest.
+Please add both customer key in the right place in the app Manifest.